 If you really could earn $150,000 a year making tables and chairs in your workshop then there'd be no end of success stories available from people who have gone through the book, applied it and seen results.

-As we said before, there’s some pretty big and bold claims made here.
-When they’re trying to get you to hand over their cash they’ll tell you anything you want to hear.
-But check out their earnings disclosure page and it’s a whole different story…
+There are some pretty big and bold claims made here.
+When they're trying to get you to hand over their cash they'll tell you anything you want to hear, but check out their earnings disclaimer and it's a whole different story…

 “We do not guarantee or imply that you will get rich, that you will do as well, or that you will have any earnings (whether monetary or advertising credits, whether convertible to cash or not), at all.”